elolelo/FinalPokerSolution/README.md

 About this solution: This program will accept text input (of playing  Poker game cards ) then evaluates what the best poker hand could be constructed with the cards.

+Assumptions made:

+1. Not accounting for ace-to-five low rules

 Steps: